mcappleman/fantasy-football-node/README.md

 # Fantasy Football Scripts
 Basic scripts to pull together previous season data from profootballreference and also scrape the projections from ESPN for 2017.

+# Dependencies
+* NodeJS 8.0 or higher
+* MongoDB

-## Commands
+## Steps
 * npm install
+* npm run populate-database
-* npm run compile-old-stats
+* npm run gather-projected-stats
-* npm run gather-future-stats
+* npm run write-stats